alexander-danilenko/ubuntu-environment/README.md

 ## Usage

-### 1. Basic: Just install apps.
+### Basic: Just provision.

+This method is for you if you have internet connection and want to do provision.

 - Clone repo on machine with internet connection.
 - Open `config.yml` and adjust for your needs.
-- Run `./install.sh`
+- Run `./install.sh` for system provision

-### 2. Advanced: If Linux Kernel + WiFi drivers needs to be installed first
+### Advanced usage with offline cache

+This method is for you if you have **no internet connection** and want to install kernel + drivers and then do provision.

+1. Download offline cache
     - Clone repo on machine with internet connection.
     - Open `config.yml` and adjust for your needs.
     - On a machine with internet connection run `./offline-download.sh` command.
 It will download to repo directory all `deb` packages and drivers required for offline installation.
+2. Install offline cache
-- Copy result repo directory to target machine that has no internet connection.
+    - Copy repo directory with downloaded offline cache to target machine that has no internet connection.
     - Run `./offline-install.sh` for installing all local deb files downloaded previously.
     - Reboot.
 It's required for switching to newly downloaded kernel.
+3. Make and install drivers
     - Run `./drivers-make-install.sh` for building drivers from downloaded source files and install it to your system.
     - Reboot.
 It's required for enabling newly installed drivers.
     - Connect to internet.
-- Run `./install.sh` for installing the rest.
+4. Run `./install.sh` for system provision.